openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 specify whether a DNS record should or should not be created.
 This is available as a Day-2 operation to the cluster admin.

-#### As a cluster admin, when updating an ingresscontroller from managed DNS to unmanaged DNS, I want the previous DNS records to be deleted
+#### As a cluster admin, when updating an ingresscontroller from managed DNS to unmanaged DNS, should reflect the same on the previous DNS Record

-Upon updating `.loadBalancer.dns` to `Unmanaged` the older DNS records that were created must be deleted by the ingress operator.
+Upon updating `.loadBalancer.dns` to `Unmanaged` the older DNS records must denote the same using the `managementPolicy` field.
+The cluster admin can choose to retain or delete the DNS record at his discretion.

 ### Goals